yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 Implementations SHOULD allow the user to opt out of pinning, either in general or for particular servers.

-This document does not define how tickets are generated and some tickets may carry client informations.
-Such information raises privacy concerns and it is RECOMMENDED not to be included into the ticket.
+This document does not define the exact content of tickets.
+Including client-specific information in tickets would raise privacy concerns and is NOT RECOMMENDED.

 ## Ticket Protection Key Management